ThomasMertes/seed7/src/read_me.txt

                                       mapped to the drive letter
                                       "C:".

-  FORBID_DRIVE_LETTERS: Defined in config.h, when a Seed7 path
+  FORBID_DRIVE_LETTERS: Defined in config.h, if a Seed7 path
                         with drive letters must raise
                         RANGE_ERROR.

-  EMULATE_ROOT_CWD: Defined in config.h, when the operating
+  EMULATE_ROOT_CWD: Defined in config.h, if the operating
                     system uses drive letters and reading the directory "/" must return a list of available drives.